-If you are interested to know in what impact your modeling technique has on the performance in the game environment, I invite you further.
+If you are interested to know in what impact your modeling technique has on the performance in the game environment and how to go through performance troubleshooting with Quad Overdraw in Unreal Engine 4?
+Seems like you are in the right place.
 Today’s GPUs and CPUs can capture much more than they did years ago.
 Currently games shows how they push the limits.
 More and more elements, games are becoming bigger with more photorealistic details.
 But that does not mean the limitations are over.
 It turns out that not only importance is the number of triangles that your object holds, but their shape and size.

 Definition of a Polygon